 Sally is an experienced Human Resources Professional and also a qualified Homeopath who runs her own HR and therapy practice.
 She brings to the Board skills she has gained from extensive experience at both strategic and operational levels in the telecommunications and financial sectors.
 Sally became a Trustee in January 2017 but has also been a Complementary Therapy volunteer at the hospice for the last two years.

-Colin is a Chartered Account with experience in the international service sector, having been Chief Executive of International Hospitals Group and Head of Healthcare Consultancy for Ernst & Young.
+Colin is a Chartered Accountant with experience in the international service sector, having been Chief Executive of International Hospitals Group and Head of Healthcare Consultancy for Ernst & Young.
 With his financial and business background in healthcare he brings entrepreneurial and commercial expertise to the Board and to the Finance and Investment Committee.
 Colin is also Chairman of the Friends of South Hams Hospital and committee member of the Devon County Association of Hospital League of Friends.
 With this he brings to Rowcroft an added knowledge of the healthcare system in Devon and the local charity sector, including fundraising and grant management.

 As a lawyer for 27 years and Senior Partner in a firm of Solicitors locally, Liz has extensive financial experience, is familiar with legal and corporate issues and has had a long involvement with recruitment.
 She joined the Board in February 2017 and is keen to widen her horizons beyond legal practice and use her skills in the charitable sector.